yashamon/web2/index.md

 [Locally conformally symplectic deformation of Gromov non-squeezing][non-squeezing], Arch.
 Math. https://doi.org/10.1007/s00013-023-01922-6 (2023)

-[Universal Chern-Weil dg homomorphism for infinite dimensional Lie groups][Kan], (revision stage), 56 pages
+[Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups][Kan], (revision stage), 56 pages

 ### Submitted: (all of these are also on arxiv but the versions below may be more updated)